Orange-OpenSource/hurl/docs/asserting-response.md

 you can use the explicit [header assert].

-## Asserts
+## Explicit asserts

-Optional list of assertions on the HTTP response.
+Optional list of assertions on the HTTP response within an `[Asserts]` section.
 Assertions can describe checks on status code, on the received body (or part of it) and on response headers.

 Structure of an assert: